akuklev/HOCC/overview.md

 endgame in 2013 with the development of Homotopy Type Theory.
 Right now it seems to be in its final phase.

-§ Formalized Languages
+§ Formalised Languages
 ----------------------

-A formalized language is an artificial language for which there is a precise formal definition of syntax [[EM43455]].
-Expressions of a formalized language are formal combinations of some initial symbols, formed by definite rules of formation of expressions in the given language.
-In contrast to the theory of formal langauges, theory of formalized languages does not treat expressions as linear strings of symbols taken from a fixed alphabet; expressions of formalized langauges are taken to be abstract syntax trees, where every node is an application of some formation rule of the respective language.
+A formalised language is an artificial language for which there is a precise formal definition of syntax [[EM43455]].
+Expressions of a formalised language are formal combinations of some initial symbols, formed by definite rules of formation of expressions in the given language.
+In contrast to the theory of formal langauges, theory of formalised languages does not treat expressions as linear strings of symbols taken from a fixed alphabet; expressions of formalised langauges are taken to be abstract syntax trees, where every node is an application of some formation rule of the respective language.

-Formalized languages are in general multi-sorted.
+Formalised languages are in general multi-sorted.
 Expresions of the language belong to particular sorts, and formation rules require the constituents to be of certain sort.
 For example:
 ```
  a : Attribute   n : Noun-Phrase